Bottom sheets show secondary content anchored to the bottom of the screen. There are two variants of bottom sheets.

 fragment as a modal bottom sheet, fundamentally acting as a dialog.

-they are modal.
-If the content outside of the dialog is tapped, the bottom sheet
+Modal bottom sheets render a shadow on the content below them, to indicate that they are modal.
+If the content outside of the dialog is tapped, the bottom sheet is dismissed.
+Modal bottom sheets can be dragged vertically and dismissed by sliding them down completely.

 API and source code:

-The following example shows a modal bottom sheet in its collapsed and expanded
+The following example shows a modal bottom sheet in its collapsed and expanded states:

-Collapsed | Expanded
+| Collapsed <div style="width:400px"></div> | Expanded <div style="width:400px"></div> |

 ![]() |

-First, subclass `BottomSheetDialogFragment` and overwrite `onCreateView` to
+First, subclass BottomSheetDialogFragment and overwrite onCreateView to

 provide a layout for the contents of the sheet (in this example, it’s